peterwwillis/clenv/README.md

 directory (`$HOME/.cliv/.bin/`) that you can add to your `$PATH`.
 This way you can automatically run the right version of your program.

+Since there is only one wrapper for all the possible *Environments* of an *Extension* (only one '~/.cliv/.bin/terraform' for all the installed versions of Terraform) you can choose which *Environment* the wrapper runs in two ways:

+1. The *Extension* installs a wrapper that points to a specific *Environment*.
+You can change the default *Environment* used by the wrapper using the `-D` option, like`cliv -D terraform=0.12.31`.
+(Note that you must already have an *Environment* called "terraform=0.12.31" in this example)

-If a file `.EXTENSION-version` exists in the current or a parent directory, the contents of the file becomes the version of an *Extension* to install.
+2. If a file `.EXTENSION-version` exists in the current or a parent directory, the contents of the file becomes the version of an *Extension* to install.
 If you specify a version in the `-E` option, this does not happen, and the `-W` option disables it entirely.

 (Don't see an *Extension* you want?
 Check out the [.ext/](./.ext/) directory, cut me a Pull Request, I'll merge it!
 Or create your own via a GitHub repository)